MWDelaney/eleventy-plugin-reusable-components/README.md

-# Universal Components for Eleventy Plugin
+# Reusable Components for Eleventy Plugin

 A configurable Eleventy plugin that enables a powerful component system for building dynamic, reusable UI components across your static site.